In Stock

 Planting Depth

-Plant 5–10 cm deeper than the original soil mark on the stem.
-This helps encourage new shoots to emerge from the base, supporting a stronger, more productive framework over time.
+Plant with the top of the core just below the soil surface.
+For improved establishment, you can also set it 5–10 cm deeper than the original soil mark to encourage new shoots, supporting a stronger, more productive framework over time.

 Planting Width